ET-BE/MBED-Haptic-Paddle/README.md

 The exact type of the Maxon motor is not known.
 It can be used with a 9V or 12V supply.

+## Calibration

+The HX711 plus strain sensor were roughly calibrated by hanging a known weight from the end.
+The value found was 31 V/Nm.
+This won't be accurate, but should be the right order of magnitude.

 ## Connections

 The motor shield should be stacked on top of the K64F.
 The jumpers on the motor shield should be set to `PWRIN`, such that the external power supply is used.